dd/Meringue/README.md

 Adding new functionality.
 Can change.

+* Universal manager worked with all abstract models
 * Tests of all functionality
 * Methods for encrypting and decrypting text content (To create various secrets, such as a link to change your password or activate your profile).
 * Functionality for obtaining absolute links to resources presented on the front, located on another domain (When working through api) (utils methods, template tags and filters).